Gold Cup: Introduction

 Green Points are awarded for each win

-Matches in rounds 1 and 2(for 2016) are of 32 boards (though this may be increased to 40 or 48 by prior agreement between the two Captains).
+Matches in round 1 ( for 2018) are of 32 boards (though this may be increased to 40 or 48 by prior agreement between the two Captains).
 This helps considerably when fixing matches, which can be played in the evening.
-Matches in Rounds 3-5 are of 48 boards.
+Matches in Rounds 2-4 are of 48 boards.

-16 teams will be seeded and exempt to Round 3.
+16 teams are seeded and exempt from Round 1.
 This gives the other teams a better opportunity of winning early rounds, and a better chance of gaining Green Points.
-The draw for Rounds 1-4 is regionalised, as far as possible, in order to keep travelling to a minimum.
+The draw for Rounds 1-3 is regionalised, as far as possible, in order to keep travelling to a minimum.

 ♠ THERE IS NO EXTRA CHARGE FOR THE SILVER PLATE FOR PLAYERS WHO HAVE COMPETED IN THE GOLD CUP.
 THE CHARGE FOR ADDITIONAL PLAYERS IN THE SILVER PLATE IS £10 PER PLAYER.